Austin, Chicago: African-American migration, white flight, and economic decline

 After World War II, African Americans increasingly moved into the surrounding community areas of East Garfield Park, North Lawndale, and West Garfield Park.
 After the arrival of African Americans during the Great Migration, race-related prejudices such as a case of the White flight movement, with a dramatic decrease in White residents, White-owned businesses, equal city services support and resources, racially motivated realtor practices, and industrial jobs.
 By 1970, the Austin community was 32% Black.
 A decade later, it was 73% Black.
 These trends of a decline in city services and resources and jobs would continue for the rest of the 20th century with Austin.

 The Austin community became known for violence after the loss of free-flowing capital during white flight when prostitution, drug dealing, gang activity, and shoot-outs became commonplace in the Austin neighborhood.
 Many trace the problems that impacted this community to the crack cocaine epidemic, as well as the opioid crisis, mass incarceration, and the HIV epidemic, which resulted in further economic decline and the loss of many social safety nets.
 This led to many middle- and upper middle-class African Americans leaving for the suburbs.
 In 1992, the 15th District (Austin) of the Chicago Police Department located at 5327 West Chicago Avenue at the time recorded about 48 homicides, which covers most of the Austin neighborhood, making the Austin District the fourth-deadliest police district at the time, before the 11th District (Harrison), which had 93 homicides, 7th District (Englewood), which had 80 homicides, and the 2nd District (Wentworth), which had 69 homicides.

 The latter half of the 20th century saw significant divestment from the community.
-The Central station of the Chicago Transportation Agency's Congress Line was closed on September 2, 1973.
+The Central station of the Chicago Transit Authority's Congress Line was closed on September 2, 1973.
 In 1988, Westside Health Authority was formed after the closure of St. Anne's Hospital.
 In 1991, the Sisters of Saint Casimir gave control of Loretto Hospital to a management company.

 In 1999, developers agreed to turn the abandoned Galewood railyard into an industrial park.

 During the development of the property, then-Alderman Ike Carothers solicited a bribe to allow the permitting process and zoning changes to move forward.
 The subsequent trials created a political scandal, and ended with the conviction of the developer and Carothers on various felony charges.
 The $60 million development ultimately brought new homes and a movie theater to the neighborhood.